 Lesson 2.
 Fonts: So much more than pretty (type)faces

-Too many fonts in a document are distracting for your readers and can make your work look haphazard and unprofessional.
+Too many fonts in a document are distracting for your readers and can make your work look unorganised and unprofessional.
 Using two fonts – three at the most – will automatically give your document a more cohesive look.

 Takeaway: Make sure all your headings are the same size, font and colour.
 Do the same for the body text in your document.
 If you’d like Word to do it for you, go to the Design tab in the Word Ribbon, and in the Document Formatting group, select the drop-down menu under the Fonts button.
 Choose a new set or customise them to suit you.